Determining whether a ship's vertex is visible or hidden from us

 Transposing the rotation matrix

 So the inverse matrix will map vectors in the orientation vector space back into normal ship space.
-The inverse of a rotation matrix is its transpose, so this is the calculation:
+The inverse of a rotation matrix is its transpose (as long as it is a unit matrix), so this is the calculation:

 [ sidev_x roofv_x nosev_x ] [ x ] projected [x y z] = [ sidev_y roofv_y nosev_y ] . [ y ] [ sidev_z roofv_z nosev_z ] [ z ]